zhujiayi2/LogisticsRobot/README.md

-# Arduino code of (2022) intelligent logistics robot project
+# Arduino code of 2022 logistics robot project

+NOTE: This project is designed for CMake to build.
+It will be very hard to move it to Arduino IDE.

+## Source structure

+- `main.ino` is the main source code file including `setup()` and `loop()`.
+- `cmake` contains CMake scripts for configuring Arduino SDK and generating makefile.
+- `modules` stores all source files of submodules of this project.
+Each submodule has its own folder.

 ## Build on Windows